hashim222/hash-dental-care/README.md

     * ### **Logout Page**
         * `django-allauth` library was used to handel all the messages and errors for `login`, `register` and `logout` page.
         * Logged in users will not see a registration or login button.
-Instead, they will see a logout button in the navbar, and clicking that will prompt them to confirm that they wish to log out.
+Instead, they will see a logout button in the navbar, and clicking that will prompt them to confirm that they wish to logout.
             ![image for sign out page](static/images/readme-file-images/sign-out.png)

         * Upon confirming sign out, the user will be logged out from the website, and a pop-up model will display the message `You have signed out`, which will disappear after 3 seconds.